Impossibility of spontaneous vector flavor symmetry breaking on the lattice: Proof of the main result

 having set $\tilde{\Csc}_\Mc \equiv n\, n!\left( N_f N_c N_D\right)^{\f{n}{2}} \left(\f{\Csc_\Mc}{2N_f}\right)^{\f{1}{2}} $.
 I now make the assumptions that $\Vert \propa_M \Vert\le m_0^{-1} < \infty$ and $\Vert \deltaD\Vert\le \ded<\infty$, with $m_0$ and $\ded$ independent of the gauge configuration.
 With these assumptions one concludes

-Using also the assumption that $m_0$ and $\ded$ are independent of the lattice size $\Vc$, the bound Eq.~\eqref{eq:bound_summary2} is volume-independent and therefore holds also in the thermodynamic limit; using the continuity in mass of $\Csc_\Mc$ and the assumed finiteness of $m_0$ and $\ded$ in the symmetric limit one concludes that
+Using also the assumption that $m_0$ and $\ded$ are independent of the lattice size $\Vc$, the bound Eq.~\eqref{eq:bound_summary2} is volume-independent and therefore holds also in the thermodynamic limit; using the continuity in mass of $\Csc_\Mc$ (or its boundedness near the symmetric point) and the assumed finiteness of $m_0$ and $\ded$ in the symmetric limit one concludes that

 which is what had to be proved [see Eq.~\eqref{eq:task_inf}].

 Notice that under the same assumptions used above one can show that the expectation values $\left\la \Oc_\Mc \right\ra$ are indeed finite in the thermodynamic limit, independently of the choice of masses.
 In fact, a bound similar to Eq.~\eqref{eq:cs1} is obtained for $\la \Oc_\Mc \ra$ starting from Eq.~\eqref{eq:gen_obs_F},